 At MIC music is for everyone.
 An essential aim of the music program is to ensure equal and open access to curriculum music lessons, instrumental music lessons, and performance opportunities for all students.

-Within the context of access is the provision of appropriate facilities and equipment that will empower the community to cultivate high calibre performances, sound installations and recordings.
+Within the context of access is the provision of appropriate facilities and equipment that will empower the community to cultivate high caliber performances, sound installations, and recordings.

-Primarily, the music curriculum will aim to foster a love for music, instil a sense of wonder and plant seeds of creativity.
+Primarily, the music curriculum will aim to foster a love for music, instill a sense of wonder, and plant seeds of creativity.
 Further to these aims, students will become inspired to start taking Instrumental Music Lessons if they have not already begun.

 In curriculum hours, students will sing, dance, compose and perform, and develop music literacy that will prepare them to take elective music.
 Students who take elective music should receive individual music lessons and perform in both a large ensemble and small ensemble.
 Elective music will focus on the skills required to succeed at Music in Practice (G11 and G12).
 These skills include solo and group performance and composition within the context of developing a portfolio.

 An introduction to singing and movement.
 Students learn to sing simple songs, clap simple rhythms and respond to music.
 The setting is both formal and informal with two classes each week.